moaatt2/Blender-Parameterization-Helper/README.md

 As this program takes code as input, it expects the code to follow a certain layout to run smoothly.

-The script looks for headings to separate the two sections it needs to read, `Parameters` and `Model Code`.
+The script looks for headings to separate the sections it needs to read, `Imports`, `Parameters` and `Model Code`.
 Below are explainations of how to format section headings, and explainations of the two sections.

 ### Section Headings